tsurule/verticalyzeNavy/README.md

 What is this?
 -------------
-`.verticalyzeNavy()` is a small and wery simple jQuery plugin create sticky vertical navigation for your long one page scrolling website or some peace of page.
-The users can navigate smoothly between your page sections by dot navygation. [view a demo][1] on [codepen.io][1], inspired by [this article][2].
+`.verticalyzeNavy()` it's a small and very simple jQuery plugin create sticky vertical navigation for your long one page scrolling website or some peace of page.
+The users can navigate smoothly between your page sections through the dot navigation, [view a demo][1] on [codepen.io][1], inspired by [this article][2].
 From your side needed just markup with your section, the rest plugin will take care.

 [1]: https://codepen.io/tsurule/pen/aGdBzb
 [2]: https://codyhouse.co/gem/vertical-fixed-navigation